+977-9841273869 (Babu Karki) Great Himalaya on WhatsApp Great Himalaya on Viber

 Oxygen deficiency

 The oxygen saturation in air drops low as you move higher in altitude.
 Oxygen deficiency is a major problem while doing mountain climbing expeditions.
-Most mountain climbs, especially the eight-thousanders, need you to carry supplemental oxygen.
+Most mountain climbs, especially the eight-thousands, need you to carry supplemental oxygen.
 Without an oxygen tank, you would not survive a mountain climb.

 But oxygen deficiency is not a grave issue on lower trekking trails of Everest Base Camp.
 However, it does not mean you should ignore it.
 Oxygen deficiency could occur even in Base Camp treks for special needs people.
-If you are prone to certain conditions that could cause shortness of breath, ensure supplemental oxygen.
-Although the base camp routes are not very high, trekkers must trek up to above 4000 meters.